asset-group/asset-group.github.io/code.md

 ---

+###### Sni5Gect

+[This repository](https://github.com/asset-group/Sni5Gect-5GNR-sniffing-and-exploitation) contains the code for **Sni5Gect** -- a 5G NR sniffing and injection tool supporting DCI Sniffing, MAC-NR Downlink/Uplink message sniffing and MAC-NR Downlink message injection.
+See the paper [SNI5GECT: A Practical Approach to Inject aNRchy into 5G NR](https://asset-group.github.io/papers/SNI5GECT.pdf) for more details.

 ###### AirBugCatcher

 [This repository](https://github.com/asset-group/air-bug-catcher) contains the code for **AirBugCatcher** -- a generic wireless bug reproduction tool evaluated on a variety of wireless protocols such as 5G NR, Bluetooth and Wi-Fi.
 See the paper [AirBugCatcher: Automated Wireless Reproduction of IoT Bugs](https://asset-group.github.io/papers/airbugcatcher.pdf) for more details.